Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

-# Janus
+# JanusAB
-A Drupal 8 module to make use of the [Janus AB library](https://bitbucket.org/synetic/janus-ab).
+A Drupal 8 module to make use of the [Janus AB library](https://bitbucket.org/synetic/janus-ab-lib).
-This library provides both service definitions of the library's classes, and offers utility classes to make use of the classes found within the libray.
+The Drupal module provides both service definitions of the library's classes, and offers utility classes to make use of the classes found within the library.
+It also adds the ability to configure the framework through configforms.

 Due to the nature of Drupal, it is not possible for the module to allow fully configured AB-testing without developer input.
-If you are not capable of writing the code required to implement the right hooks, it is highly recommend to **not** use this module on your site.
+If you are not capable of writing the code required to implement the right theming hooks, it is highly recommend to **not** use this module on your site.

 ## Installation
 Install using composer.
 ```
-composer require synetic/janus ^1.0.0
+composer require synetic/janus-ab ^1.0.0
 ```

 ## Key concepts